Product Discovery: Start a Little Slower, Ship Much Faster

 5. What standard way will we use to connect third-party systems so the next integration clips in smoothly?

 This step—short discovery and software architecture planning—typically takes one to two weeks.
 It pays off for every feature that follows.
+When a team comes to us for MVP development, the discovery phase is the first thing on the plan, not an optional add-on.

 What Happens When the Architecture Holds